PoonLab/sup/README.md

 - `doc`: Documentation of the methods
-- `src`: source code for uncertainty propagation analysis
+- `src`: source code for uncertainty generation and propagation analysis
+	- `run-multi.sh` is the main pipeline.
+	- Generates a phylogeny, generates uncertainty on top of this phylogeny, estimates the trees, then calculates the distance between each tree and the tree without uncertainty.
 - `reads-seq-err`: Estimation of the sequencing error of DNA fragment by Illumina instruments using simulations from from the software *InSilicoSeq*.
 - `data`: Data related to sequencing uncertainty.
     - `seqs`: fasta sequence data for HIV data.
     - `zanini`: HIV patient data for Zanini et. al (2015).
 Population Genomics of Intrapatient HIV-1 Evolution. doi: https://doi.org/10.7554/eLife.11282.
+    	- `multinomial-zanini.R` is the workhorse
     - `parsed_covid`: sequence uncertainty matrices (S) for SARS-CoV-2 data (raw sam files are too for GitHub, but filenames correspond to [Sequence Read Archive](https://www.ncbi.nlm.nih.gov/sra) runs).
     - `sampled_covid`: fasta files generated from `parsed_covid`
 - `doc`: Documentation of the methods.